ibrahim0814/wikiViewer/README.md

 # Wiki Viewer

 A viewer for Wikipedia searches.
-Queries search parameters with the Wikipedia RESTful API and pulls relevant links and information.
+Queries search parameters by using the Wikipedia RESTful API and pulls relevant links and information for the 10 most relevant results.

 Built with JavaScript, jQuery, HTML/CSS and Bootstrap alongside Ajax for HTTP requests.

 Check out the demo [here]!